 We can’t assume one or the other, and when I get the question from nonprofits about which type of accommodation a donor would prefer, I say, “Well, why don’t you ask them?”
 This disparity in accommodations and logistics is yet another example of why our trips should have one main objective so as to attract people with a similar purpose and why we should be recruiting people we already know for these trips, so that we can build an itinerary that suits their needs and interests.

-The point is, we don’t want to make assumptions about people based on their ages, occupations, perceived wealth, or lack of.
+The point is, we don’t want to make assumptions about people based on their ages, occupations, perceived wealth, or lack thereof.
 This is a cultural issue because all these identities come attached to certain assumptions.